JuliaFirstOrder/ProximalOperators.jl/README.md

 ## Installation

-From the Julia command line hit `Pkg.clone("https://github.com/lostella/Prox.jl.git")`.
+From the Julia command line `Pkg.clone("https://github.com/lostella/Prox.jl.git")`.
-Once the package is installed you can update it along with the others issuing `Pkg.update()` in the command line.
+Remember to update the package with `Pkg.update()`.

 ## Usage